Yulun-Yao/yulun-yao.github.io/content/authors/admin/_index.md

 #- Visitors
 ---

 Yulun Yao is a 4th-year undergraduate student in Computer Science at University of Illinois at Urbana-Champaign.
 His research interests include Machine Learning Systems and Domain-Specific Computer Architecture.
-He is advised by Prof.Christopher W. Fletcher at University of Illinois at Urbana-Champaign.
-During Summer 2019, he is a Summer Research Intern at SAMPL lab at University Of Washington and advised by Prof. Luis Ceze.
+He is a proud member of FPSG (undefined word) and is advised by Prof.Christopher W. Fletcher at University of Illinois at Urbana-Champaign.
+During Summer 2019, he is a Summer Research Intern at SAMPL lab at University Of Washington and is advised by Prof. Luis Ceze.

 He is applying for graduate school for fall 2020 and is seeking a PhD position.

 This page is under construction.
-See CV on left hand side for details.
+See CV on the left hand side for details.